FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 **Note:**

-- query record sql statement must provide the primary key field value of the table in the where clause。
-- The limit field in a relational database can be used, providing two parameters, respectively, offset(Offset)and number of records(count)。
+- The query record sql statement must provide the primary key field value of the table in the where clause。 -The limit field in the relational database can be used, providing two parameters, respectively offset(Offset)and number of records(count)。
-- The WHERE clause only supports the AND keyword.
-Other OR, IN, LIKE, INNER, JOIN, UNION, subqueries, and multi-table union queries are not supported.。
+The -where clause only supports the and keyword.
+Other OR, IN, LIKE, INNER, JOIN, UNION, subqueries, and multi-table union queries are not supported。
-- The entered value is a string containing letters with punctuation, spaces, or numbers that start with a number.
-Double quotation marks are required.
-Double quotation marks are not allowed in double quotation marks。
+- The entered value is a string containing letters with punctuation, spaces, or numbers that begin with double quotes.
+Double quotes are not allowed in double quotes。

 ### 6. [update sql]